 Developing a medical application with a booking feature will allow patients to avoid waiting in line.
 At any time, even at night, users can take advantage of online booking.
 Booking can be done via a custom calendar or a time and date picker.
 For payments, you can use Omise or Stripe.
 If you want to let users interact on your platform via chat, you can use WebSocket technology to build messaging functionality.

 To better serve their patients and be within fingertip reach, care providers can make use of telehealth applications to let patients have an online doctor visit.
-The best doctor on demand apps allow care providers to connect with patients via a mobile device and give consultations online, eliminating the need for patients to visit medical centers.
+The best doctor on-demand apps allow care providers to connect with patients via a mobile device and give consultations online, eliminating the need for patients to visit medical centers.
 Some patients are stuck in bed or in a severe condition, but with apps they can reach a care provider in no time.
 That’s why a doctor appointment app ranks the highest for patients who want to connect with a web doctor.

 Patients communicate with doctors by chat, video, or audio calls.
 Care providers can offer all options of getting in touch or limit the services they offer and can set the cost of their services.
-Doctors can create profiles, which are displayed in the patient app along with ratings, reviews, and number of cases seen.
+Doctors can create profiles, which are displayed in the patient app along with ratings, reviews, and the number of cases seen.
 Care providers can make notes about their contacts and review the history of all activities done using the platform.
 Clinicians can see a description of a patient’s symptoms and illnesses, the timeline of their illnesses, and photos or other files that are attached.
 Doctors can also leave a consultation summary with further recommendations.
 Patients can share medical reports, X-rays, CT scans, MRI scans, and immunization records with care providers privately.
 Healthcare professionals can make notes about their contacts within the app and review the history of previous consultations.

 KRY is an example of a telehealth app that’s revolutionizing medicine in Sweden.
 The app offers access to a doctor online.
 Before an appointment, care providers can read patients’ symptoms through the app and view photos that patients provide.
 During a video consultation, a web doctor can give prescriptions, advice, or a referral to a specialist.
 A consultation costs $25.
 Patients can pay through the application.

 Sometimes cases aren’t severe.
 To save the time of human doctors, intelligent algorithms and machine learning can substitute an actual care provider via chatbot-like experiences.
 These digital solutions can refer patients to real physicians if necessary.
 Take Ada as an example.
-Ada is a London and Berlin-based doctor on demand free app which positions itself as an AI-powered personal health companion and telemedicine application.
+Ada is a London and Berlin-based doctor-on-demand free app which positions itself as an AI-powered personal health companion and telemedicine application.
 It has a conversational interface designed to help patients answer a series of questions in order to detect what might be causing them to feel bad.
 If needed, Ada then offers patients a remote consultation with a human healthcare provider via text.

 - personal profiles